frenchie68/Z79Forth/README.md

 - hardware: an Hitachi 63C09 based single board computer, aka the "Z79Forth Reference Board."
-- software: an ANS94 full core word set implementation entirely written in assembly language.
+- software: an ANS94 full Core word set implementation entirely written in assembly language.
 Some primitives of the "Core ext" word set are also supplied.